ar-arya-12/Answer_generation_Huggingface/README.md

 # Question-Answering App Using HuggingFace

-This repository contains a simple web application that provides a question-answering interface.
+This repository contains a simple web application that provides a question-answering interface using streamlit.
 It utilizes the langchain library and a Hugging Face model "Mistral-7B-Instruct-v0.2" to generate answers to user-provided questions.

 ## Features: <br>
 1. Question Input: Users can input their questions directly through the app's interface.<br>